Backiscute/oodle.js/README.md

 Simple Node.js binding for **Oodle LZ compression/decompression** using native libraries via `koffi`.

-It supports automatic library download or manual native DLL/SO loading.
+It supports automatic library download from [workingrobot/oodleue](https://github.com/workingrobot/oodleue) or manual native DLL/SO loading.

 AI was used to generate the README and jsdoc, code is human.